 Finding and sticking to a niche will help you stand out among the crowd of unfocused content, and lay a solid foundation for your blog.

-Let's say you have some inbound traffic from a few blog posts that are starting to rank well in search engines.
-Once you're there, it's easy to think, 'Well now that I'm ranking #1 for this topic, I'm just going to settle in and reap the rewards. ”
+Let's say you have some inbound traffic to a few blog posts that are starting to rank well in search engines.
+Once you're there, it's easy to think, "Well, now that I'm ranking #1 for this topic, I'm just going to sit back and reap the rewards."

 My success in blogging is largely due to consistently posting highly tactical and long-form content for my readers.